psychopy/workshops/source/3hrs/online.rst

 *   Version control
 *   Public sharing of experiments

-But to support the ongoing development of PsychoPy (which has been developed for free for years by `dedicated contributors <https://github.com/psychopy/psychopy/graphs/contributors>`_) a `small cost <https://pavlovia.org/store>`_ is introduced for **storing data** from experiments you run.
+But to support the ongoing development of PsychoPy (which has been developed for free for years by ` contributors <https://github.com/psychopy/psychopy/graphs/contributors>`_) a `small cost <https://pavlovia.org/store>`_ is introduced for **storing data** from experiments you run.

 Finding openly shared experiments
 ----------------------------------